james2doyle/sublime-node-snippets/README.md

 setTimeout(${1:fun}, ${2:delay})${0}
 ```

-When the word callback apprears, it will convert it to the standard
+When the word callback appears, it will convert it to the standard
 `fun` snippet.

 ```javascript